-Somerset Preparatory Academy Charter School at North Lauderdale uses the state assessments to monitor student performance.
-We have seen steady increases in the last 4 year in Social

-Studies achievement, increasing from 55% to 79% on the Civics EOC.
-Science achievement has increased over the last 3 years after a big drop in 2016-2017 to 21% to 33% in 2018-2019.
-Our FSA Reading and FSA Math proficiencies have also increased during the last 4 years from 34% to 42% in reading and 37% to 50% in math, with a few fluctuations in between.
-When taking a more detailed look at student proficiency by subgroup, we see slight increases in ELA across all subgroups with the exception of our SWDs and White populations.
-The opposite is true with regard to mathematic proficiency.
-Students have decreased in performance in every subgroup with the exception of our White student population.
-Although collectively, the school has increased overall in proficiency, the school does need to continue to improve student mastery each year going forward into the new charter term and continue to explore student's achievement by subgroup to better address the deficiencies of each.
+Somerset Preparatory Academy Charter High School at North Lauderdale uses the state assessments to monitor student performance.
+We have seen steady increases in the last 4 year in Social Studies achievement, increasing from 62% to 67% on the US History EOC.
+FSA Reading proficiencies, as well as achievement on the Biology EOC, both suffered a decline between 2015-2016 school year and 2016-2017, however have steadily increased over the last 3 years.
+FSA Mathematics proficiencies have also increased rather steadily, with a few fluctuations in between, the largest change happening last school year - a 7% decline.
+When taking a more detailed look at student proficiency by subgroup, we see these have decreased in proficiency in ELA.
+The opposite is true in mathematics as these have increased with the exception of our ELLs which decreased 1 percentage point in proficiency but increased in learning gains.
+Although the school has increased overall in proficiency over the last 3 years, the school does need to continue to improve student mastery each year going forward into the new charter term and continue to explore student's achievement by subgroup to better address the deficiencies of each.